National Literacy Month

 At Planet Word, we believe that literacy is an issue that impacts us all.
 Reading is not just a skill, it’s a fundamental human right that opens doors, builds foundations for a lifetime of learning, and fosters a more empowered society.
 But in the U.S., literacy trends are moving in the wrong direction.
 Too many adult Americans can’t read at a functional level, and most students continue to fall far short of proficiency in reading.

-In recognition of National Literacy Month, we’ve curated a selection of resources about the vital importance of literacy and the science of reading that you can view below.
+In recognition of National Literacy Month this September, we’ve curated a selection of resources about the vital importance of literacy and the science of reading that you can view below.

 What is the “science of reading”?